wangbo17/GBM-SiaNet/README.md

 ## 📋 Feature Selection

 A combined feature selection strategy was implemented by integrating two filter-based methods.
 Each algorithm was independently applied to rank features on the training set.
-Top 100 to 500 features from each were merged to generate multiple integrated feature sets.
+The top 100 to 500 features (in increments of 100) from each were merged to generate multiple integrated feature sets.

 **Minimum Redundancy Maximum Relevance (mRMR) Algorithm** (Ding and Peng, 2005)